pnp/teams-dev-samples/samples/tab-sso-documentpack/README.md

     | M365_TENANT_ID 	| Tenant id for your AAD tenant. 	|
     | ALLOWED_APP_IDS 	| List of client ids which are allowed to call the function app.
 Split by semicolon ';' 	|

-7. Navigate to the API folder and open the Azure function in Visual Studio.
-Start debugging the Azure function project parallelly as well.
+7. Navigate to the API folder and open the Azure function in **Visual Studio**.
+Press 5 to start debugging the Azure function project parallelly in Visual Studio.

 <img src="https://pnptelemetry.azurewebsites.net/sp-dev-fx-webparts/samples/bot-graph-bookmark" />